GeorgeAppleton/dogbooks/readme.md

     npm install

-    gulp build
+    npm run dev

-If you have any issues with version compatibility I used: `npm version 5.3.0`, `composer version 1.6.3`, `gulp cli 3.9.1`
+If you have any issues with version compatibility I used: `npm version 5.3.0`, `composer version 1.6.3`

 Request a DB dump from me or run `php artisan migrate` for a blank DB and configure your .env settings